paultopia/plottyprint/readme.rst

 1. Default matplotlib plotting is ugly, and making attractive plots is difficult.

-2. There are many Python packages that make it easy create beautiful plots on top of Matplotlib, such as
+2. There are many Python packages that make it easy to create beautiful plots on top of Matplotlib.
    `Seaborn <https://seaborn.pydata.org>`__,
    `Bokeh <https://bokeh.pydata.org/en/latest/>`__, and
    `Plotly <https://plot.ly/python/>`__ are my favorite examples, but